jlgorel/DL-Music-Classification/README.md

 NOTE: When intalling on the Intel DevCloud, please use: pipinstall (package name) --user

-NOTE: If just testing the model on the test data, put the model into the same folder of the FullSongTest notebook and then
+NOTE: If just testing the model on the test data, put the model into the same folder of the FullSongTest notebook.
+Create a folder called "Database" in the same folder of the FullSongTest notebook, and place the "Test Data" folder within it.

 We're working on a neural network that will learn to classify music between very different genres